cmaloney/dcos-docs/_pages/administration/service-discovery/mesos-dns/faq-troubleshooting.md

 *   It is possible that the Master nodes are not running.
 Run `sudo systemctl status dcos-mesos-dns` and `sudo journalctl -u dcos-gen-resolvconf.service -n 200 -f` for more information about Mesos-DNS errors.

-# How do I configure my DCOS cluster to communicate with external hosts and services?
+# How do I configure my DC/OS cluster to communicate with external hosts and services?

-For DNS requests for hostnames or services outside the DCOS cluster, Mesos-DNS will query an external nameserver.
+For DNS requests for hostnames or services outside the DC/OS cluster, Mesos-DNS will query an external nameserver.
 By default, Google's nameserver with IP address 8.8.8.8 will be used.
 If you need to configure a custom external name server, use the [`resolvers` parameter][1] when you first install DCOS.

 **Important:** External nameservers can only be set when you install DCOS.
 They cannot be changed after installation.